RagnarB83/ash-documentation/docs/coordinate-tools.rst

 This active_atoms file just contains a list of atom indices indicating which atoms should be active (all others are frozen).
 The file can be manually modified if required.
-The ActiveRegion.xyz file can be visualized to make sure that the active-region looks reasonable.
+The ActiveRegion.xyz file should be visualized to make sure that the active-region looks reasonable.

 .. warning:: There are cases where an MM system might be set up in such a way that a residue definition can apply to multiple molecules/fragments in space.
-    In such cases the actregiondefine function will not work as expected.
-See VMD option below.
+    The actregiondefine function may not handle all such cases.

 **VDM alternative**